syncfusion-content/maui-docs/MAUI/Calendar/commands.md

 ## TappedCommand

-The [TappedCommand]() is triggered whenever the calendar view is tapped.
+The [TappedCommand] is invoked whenever the calendar view is tapped, with the `CalendarTappedEventArgs` passed as a parameter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}